isb-cgc/readthedocs/docs/source/sections/webapp/Variable-Favorites.rst

 *******************
 Variable Favorites
 *******************
-A variable Favorites list is a way of creating custom groupings of the samples and/or participants that you are interested in analyzing further.
+A variable Favorites list is a way of creating custom groupings of the samples and/or cases that you are interested in analyzing further.
 For example, you can create a variable favorites list that span across multiple projects, only contain samples for which certain types of data are available, or focus on specific phenotypic characteristics.

 Creating and Saving a Variable Favorites List
 ##############################################